arnaudbos/i-rant/content/loom-part-1-scheduling.md

 {{< youtube Q07PhW5sCEk >}}
 <br />

-Processes won't spin on I/O but rather be _parked_, while another process would be allocated CPU time.
+Processes wouldn't spin on I/O anymore but rather be _parked_, while another process would be allocated CPU time.
 Time-sharing allows **concurrency**: the **illusion of parallelism** and **efficient use of physical resources**.